jcreinhold/synthtorch/tutorials/5min_tutorial.md

     python setup.py develop

-If you don't want to bother with any of this, you can create a Docker image or Singularity image via:
+If you prefer Docker or Singularity, use one of the following commands:

     docker pull jcreinhold/synthnn